Information on a wide variety of school safety topics which will provide schools with resources to maximize school safety and security.

 Statutory authority for the operation of school safety patrols throughout the state was given to school districts by the 1995 Legislative Assembly.
 The purpose of the legislation was to establish a uniform system of protecting pupils from traffic hazards.
 Implementation of school safety patrols is optional at the local level.

 A school safety patrol manual is available for use by school administrators, school safety patrol supervisors, and safety committee members in local communities.
 It is intended to assist in providing information concerning school safety patrol organization and operation.
 The manual also contains the standards for operation of the school safety patrol required by North Dakota Century Code (NDCC) 15.1-19-11 and 15.1-19-12.
-For an electronic copy, please contact the Office of Educational Equity and Support or call (701) 328-2753.
+For an electronic copy, please contact the Office of Educational Improvement and Support or call (701) 328-2753.

 The US Department of Education requires North Dakota Department of Public Instruction to annually report data on truancy rates, the frequency, seriousness, and incidence of violence and drug-related offenses resulting in suspensions and expulsions in all elementary, middle and secondary schools in the state.
 The information shall be reported to the State on a school-by-school basis.
 All public, non-public and BIE schools receiving Federal Title funds are required to file this report.